DCGS-SS/DCGS-SS.github.io/_posts/2018-10-11-More_Lists_and_Dictionaries.py.md

   </tr>
   <tr>
     <td class="title">Persevering</td>
-    <td>I persevered on the work all around, so that I could get more things actually done on the lesson, so I was better prepared for the test.</td>
+    <td class="desc">I persevered on the work all around, so that I could get more things actually done on the lesson, so I was better prepared for the test.</td>
   </tr>
   <tr>
     <td class="title">Questioning?</td>
-    <td>N/A</td>
+    <td class="desc"><strong><em>N/A</em></strong></td>
   </tr>
   <tr>
     <td class="title">Independence</td>
-    <td>I independently worked on the task, not using the 'Give me the Solution' button at all.</td>
+    <td class="desc">I independently worked on the task, not using the 'Give me the Solution' button at all.</td>
   </tr>
   <tr>
     <td class="title">Reflecting</td>
-    <td>I reflected on the things that I am not so sure about in the syllabus, and used the time in the lesson to do some work on that.</td>
+    <td class="desc">I reflected on the things that I am not so sure about in the syllabus, and used the time in the lesson to do some work on that.</td>
   </tr>
   <tr>
     <td class="title">Engagement</td>
-    <td>I engaged with the task at hand: when the class was being a bit silly when the teacher left the classroom, I did not mess about, because I wanted to use the lesson efficiently.</td>
+    <td class="desc">I engaged with the task at hand: when the class was being a bit silly when the teacher left the classroom, I did not mess about, because I wanted to use the lesson efficiently.</td>
   </tr>
   <tr>
     <td class="title">What could have gone better in your learning?</td>
   </tr>
   <tr>
-    <td>The lesson was mainly about getting things done as quickly as you can, whilst understanding the language to a good extent (efficiency).
+    <td class="desc">The lesson was mainly about getting things done as quickly as you can, whilst understanding the language to a good extent (efficiency).
 I believe that I did this quite well, and really therefore have not much to improve.
 All I can say is to maybe have spent more time on the revision, because I think it is unlikely that lists and dictionaries would come up in this test.</td>
   </tr>
   <tr>
     <td class="title">What changes do you need to make to improve your learning next time?</td>
   </tr>
   <tr>
-    <td>Work more effectively on the lesson.</td>
+    <td class="desc">Work more effectively on the lesson.</td>
   </tr>
 </table>